Aahmed-Hossain/e-commerce-app/README.md

-# BucketBD MERN Stack Website with Dashboard.
+# BucketBD MERN Stack Website with Dashboard using Next.js.

 ## [Live Link](https://bucket-bd.vercel.app/)
 BucketBD is a e-commerce where users can buy products, **Admin**(Register Number:01789950153 Password: 01789950153) can add products to sell and see all products that Admin added.